EPIC-guide/epic-guide.github.io/_applying/letters-of-recommendation.md

 In your email, include:
 - an introduction of who you are to remind them, unless you have worked with them recently
-- a list of the accomplishments that you suggest they can include in the letter
+- a list of the accomplishments that you suggest they can include in the letter, such as the outcome of a project you did with them;
 - your CV and grades transcript, as well as a draft of your statement of purpose if you already have one

 Letters of recommendation take time to write, and professors are often busy, so you should start months in advance to give them time, and make them aware of the deadline.